 After graduating from Brown University, his first job was as a sales representative in academic publishing.
 He soon began work as a marketing manager and then editor for HarperCollins.
 As his interests moved to trade publishing, he became an executive editor at Prentice Hall for business books.
 While at P-Hall, John enjoyed working with such authors as Henry Mintzberg, Philip Kotler and Jim Collins and acquired Mr.Collins' first book Beyond Entrepreneurship.

 In 1991 he decided to become a literary agent to work more closely with writers.
 Throughout his career as an editor and agent, John has successfully negotiated over 750 publishing agreements.
 John is a member of The Author's Guild and participates at industry events including Writer's Digest conferences and the American Society of Journalists and Authors (ASJA) conferences.

 John is the proud father of two sons, both of whom were All-Shore Academic All Stars and graduated with honors from their respective colleges.
-He enjoys a wide-range of hobbies from exploring new regions and discovering hidden treasures in the arts and antiquarian books to gardening, cycling and driving 'top down' to visit with his sons, friends and any beach.
+He enjoys a wide-range of hobbies from exploring new regions and discovering hidden treasures in the arts and antiquarian books.

 "I probably would not have secured a deal for Rebuilding Empires in such a short period of time without attending the Pitch Slam.
 Of the eight agents I met, all wanted a full book proposal.
 Three eventually wanted to represent me.
 The agent I selected, John Willig, not only won me a contract with Palgrave Macmillan, but proved to be an indispensable ally and advisor."